JvanKatwijk/swradio-8/README.md

 If a configured device is connected to the computer where the program runs, the device will be connected and opened.
-If no device is detected, it is assumed that file input is requested
+If no device is detected, it is assumed that file input is requested and a file selection menu will appear.

+Input files in PCM format, with a 2 channel, 96000 samples/second configuration will be accepted.

 --------------------------------------------------------------------------
 Using rtlsdr based devices